Judith N. Shklar: Awards and honors

 She became a fellow of the American Academy of Arts and Sciences in 1970 and a member of the American Philosophical Society in 1990.
 She served as president of the American Society for Political and Legal Philosophy (1982) and then as vice president of the American Political Science Association (1983).
 While serving as the vice president of the APSA, she was also the visiting Pitt Professor of American History and Institutions at Cambridge University (1983–1984).
 In 1984, she received a MacArthur Fellowship for her work.
 She served as a visiting fellow at All Souls College, Oxford University, in 1983 and 1986.
 Following this, she was the Carlyle Lecturer at Oxford in 1986; Storrs Lecturer, Yale Law School, 1988; Tanner Lecturer, University of Utah, 1989; and Charles Homer Haskins Lecturer of the American Council of Learned Societies, 1989.
 Also in 1989, she was elected the first female president of the APSA.

 In 1985 the Harvard University chapter of Phi Beta Kappa awarded her its teaching prize, calling her "demanding, rewarding, forthright, fair, and reasonable, a model of intellectual and human qualities rarely combined."

 In popular culture

 Shklar's Ordinary Vices is referenced in the American television series The Good Place, serving as an inspiration for a well-ordered society.

 Works

-Professor Shklar wrote many influential books and articles on political science, including the following:
+Shklar wrote many influential books and articles on political science, including the following: